-The refrigerant in your air conditioner is essential.
-If the gas escapes during the off-season, the system can work all day long without producing the first puff of cold air.
-Before you turn it on for the first time, take some time to inspect visible coolant lines for cracks or holes, and check connections to make sure nothing is loose.
+The refrigerant in your AC system is essential to its operation.
+If it leaks out during the off-season, your system can work all day long without producing any cold air.
+Before you turn on your system for the season, take some time to inspect coolant lines for cracks or holes, and check connections to make sure nothing is loose.

 Check Visible Wires

-If you find anything suspicious, turn off the power to the unit and contact us to get a good inspection of everything.
+If you find anything suspicious, turn off the power to the unit and contact your HVAC company for a system inspection.
 Be sure to steer clear of any exposed connections, and don’t remove cover panels or screws.
 Just check out the visible wiring and be alert to anything that looks unusual.